goauthentik/authentik/website/integrations/services/engomo/index.md

 ## authentik configuration

-Create a new Scope Mapping under the Customization settings (Property Mapping).
+In authentik, create a new scope mapping.
+To do so, log in to the Admin interface, and navigate to **Customization-->Property Mapping** and then click **Create**.

 -   `engomo.mapping` is the value for the Name.
 -   `profile` is the value for the Scope name.